Powerlevel9k/powerlevel9k/segments/rspec_stats/README.md

 ## Installation

-To use this segment, you need to activate it by adding it to your `P9K_LEFT_PROMPT_ELEMENTS` or `P9K_RIGHT_PROMPT_ELEMENTS` array, depending where you want to show this segment.
+To use this segment, you need to activate it by adding `rspec_stats` to your `P9K_LEFT_PROMPT_ELEMENTS` or `P9K_RIGHT_PROMPT_ELEMENTS` array, depending where you want to show this segment.